NLaff/lafferty.co-v2/content/blog/how-to-create-an-all-star-linkedin-profile.md

 There are a few things on LinkedIn that when done right will accelerate your career and maximize your earnings potential.

-## 1. Keep your profile updated
+## 1. Keep Your LinkedIn Profile Updated

 This sounds easy, but doing it well takes work.
 Not only should you always add your latest jobs, but you should be writing about the specific duties for that job.

-There's a secret to a well-written profile, and it's all about doing your research.
+There's a secret to a well-written profile, and it's all about doing keyword research.

 Here's what you should do.